 Opera Provides fast and innovative web browsers to more than 350 million people.
 As part of our partnership, Opera has put our digital library of thousands of books in front of more than 20 million users across Africa who can enjoy reading anytime, anywhere.

-The benefits of investing in these young people will radiate through their communities, ensuring progress towards sustainable development.
+The benefits of investing in young readers’ potential radiate through their communities, ensuring progress towards sustainable development.

-Our corporate partners believe in the power of digital reading to transform the lives of young readers.
-These partners donate their time, money, services, and products to help the world read.
+Our corporate partners believe in the power of digital reading to transform the lives of children.
+These partners donate their time, money, services, and products to get children reading.

-Worldreader is seeking corporate partners looking to scale their impact in the Global South.
-We welcome the opportunity to collaborate as we help strengthen communities through digital reading.
+Worldreader is seeking corporate partners looking to scale their impact worldwide.
+We welcome the opportunity to collaborate as we help readers build a better world.

-Achieving the SDGs by 2030 will require stronger solutions than ever before at an unprecedented rate and scale.
-Foundations are already playing a key role in funding non profits, like Worldreader, that are working to achieve the SDGs.
+Achieving the Sustainable Development Goals (SDGs) by 2030 requires stronger solutions than ever before at an unprecedented rate and scale.
+Foundations are already playing a key role in funding non-profits, like Worldreader, that are working to achieve the SDGs.

-Literacy is key to achieving the SDGs and foundations that partner with Worldreader have understood that digital reading provides an accessible and cost-effective solution to getting more people reading.
+Reading is key to achieving the SDGs and foundations that partner with Worldreader have understood that digital reading provides an accessible and cost-effective solution to getting more children reading.